Analysis-Reflation rethink sends bond markets into a spin

 The rush back into bonds comes as data reinforces the view that economic growth may have peaked.

-(Graphic: Citi's economic surprise index,
+Citi's economic surprise index

 Data on Tuesday showed U.S. service sector activity grew at a moderate pace in June, while a closely-watched gauge of German investor sentiment fell more than expected in July.